mykeln/teslaprep/model_y_checklist.md

 1. [ ] Test power liftgate operation on trunk
 1. [ ] Test all doors (including frunk and trunk) to ensure they open and close without unreasonable effort or sound
 1. [ ] Ensure door windows auto-close completely when doors are closed
-1. [ ] Check the frunk/trunk lighting
+1. [ ] Check the frunk/trunk lighting (there are 2 trunk lights)
 1. [ ] Check paint in areas such as door hinges, the bottom of the frunk/trunk, etc. that are not visible when doors are closed

 ### Glass and seal condition
-1. [ ] Inspect all glass (including side mirrors) for signs of distortion, scratches, or cracks
+1. [ ] Inspect all glass (including side mirrors) for signs of distortion, ripples, scratches, or cracks
 1. [ ] Inspect the weather seals around door gaps and windows
 1. [ ] Verify that the water guards that line the trunk (below the rear windshield) are free and clear
 1. [ ] Check for proper windshield and windshield trim installation